APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Geosnap](https://github.com/spatialucr/geosnap) - Geospatial & temporal neighborhood analysis using US Census Data.

+- [OSMnx](https://github.com/gboeing/osmnx) - Python for street networks.
+Retrieve, model, analyze, and visualize street networks and other spatial data from OpenStreetMap.

 - [Pybikes](https://github.com/eskerda/pybikes) - Pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.